Proverbs 19 – Fools and Family Life

 But his favor is like dew on the grass.

 a.
-The king’s wrath is like the roaring of a lion: The roar of a lion can be terrifying, not only for the sound itself but also for the understanding that it means destruction may swiftly follow.
+The king’s wrath is like the roaring of a lion: The roar of a lion is terrifying in itself, even without the understanding that destruction will swiftly follow.
 The same is true for the wrath of a king or any other influential person.
-It is much truer regarding the wrath of God, or the wrath of the Lion of the Tribe of Judah (Revelation 5:5).
+It is much truer regarding the wrath of God or the wrath of the Lion of the Tribe of Judah (Revelation 5:5).

 ii.
 “There is nothing more dreadful than the roaring of this tyrant of the forest.
 At the sound of it all other animals tremble, flee away, and hide themselves.
 The king who is above law, and rules without law, and whose will is his own law, is like the lion.”
 (Clarke)

 b.
 His favor is like the dew on the grass: This means the king’s favor is refreshing and life-giving; it also means that it is fleeting, as the dew on the grass.
 The favor of God is certainly refreshing and life-giving, but it is not fleeting, as if God were an impossible-to-please tyrant.

 i.
 “Dew, which in the climatic conditions of Palestine was essential to the survival of vegetation in the hot, dry summer, is a gift from God.”
 (Waltke)